Are you looking for things to do in the Berkshires?

 Clark Art Institute, Williamstown

-Set against a luminous backdrop of forest, the marble Clark Art Institute is an art museum and research center.
+Set against a luminous backdrop of forest, the marble Clark Art Institute is an art museum and research center in the Berkshires that is a must visit.
 The Clark’s collection comprises works from the Renaissance through the twentieth century, with an emphasis on American and European decorative arts.
 Visitors will also enjoy special exhibits, which are refreshed throughout the year.
 Moreover, outdoor art exhibits make the museum’s pastoral setting part of the experience, and visitors will enjoy engaging fully with the Berkshires while taking in the works that are set outside.

 Edith Wharton’s The Mount